skip to content

 Psychological

-Such as using actions or language to intimidate person or cause them fear or distress, depriving them of their liberty, threatening to institutionalise them or cause them physical injury, using racial or derogatory taunts.
+Such as using actions or language to intimidate a person or cause them fear or distress, depriving them of their liberty, threatening to institutionalise them or cause them physical injury, using racial or derogatory taunts.

 Financial

-Such as misusing the person's money, assets, property or resources, improper use of planning documents such as Powers of Attorney, unlawful access and use of a person's bank account, incurring debts in the person's name without their knowledge, coercing a person to sign legal or financial documents, preventing a person from seeking or keeping employment.
+Such as misusing the person's money, assets, property or resources, improper use of planning documents such as Powers of Attorney, unlawful access to and use of a person's bank account, incurring debts in the person's name without their knowledge, coercing a person to sign legal or financial documents, preventing a person from seeking or keeping employment.

 Social